It was December 2, 1993. The winter winds in the upper Snake River plain were bitter, raw and angry. But there was roping to be done.

 I remember riding my buckskin gelding who was a steady rope horse, thick and reliable.
 Both of our horses gave what they had, working on December ground that was hard and indifferent.
 And I remember my bare hands red and stiff…and that relentless wind!
 Later I would try to decipher my hieroglyphics in the record book, but we got the job done.
 Pete and I.

 Shock rolled through family, friends, and the entire community.
 After the memorial service a mutual friend stopped by the shop.
 Bruce remarked that “I owed him something and now he’s gone.”
 Bruce’s comments left a mark on me.
-Pete was more generous with me than I had been to him, and now I couldn’t repay the favors.
+Pete was more generous with me than I had ever been to him, and now I couldn’t repay him in any way.

-It will be twenty years ago in March 2014 when we said good bye to Pete and I’ve thought often about how much we miss him.
-This Christmas season I am reminded of another debt that I cannot pay.
+It has been twenty-seven years on this day we said good bye to Pete and I’ve thought often about how much we miss him.
+I am reminded of another debt that I cannot pay.
 It too involves generosity, an unjust and violent death…and my many shortcomings.
 But this time the debt is far greater, yet paid in full in spite of myself.

-May “tidings of great joy which shall be for all people” resound in our hearts and minds and may God’s Peace be with you during this Christmas Season and throughout the New Year, for we are set free from the burden of debt that we cannot repay.
+May “tidings of great joy which shall be for all people” resound in our hearts and minds and may God’s Peace be with you for we are set free from the burden of debt that we cannot repay.